The Square Kilometre Array is a global science and engineering project to build the world’s largest radio telescope.

 Its three unique configurations will give the SKA unrivalled scope in observations, exceeding the image resolution quality of the Hubble Space Telescope by a factor of 50 times, and in the radio end of the spectrum!

 Whilst also having the ability to image huge areas of sky in parallel a feat which no survey telescope has ever achieved on this scale with this level of sensitivity.
 With a range of other large telescopes in the optical and infra-red being built and launched in to space over the coming decades, the SKA will perfectly augment, compliment and lead the way in scientific discovery.

 Both South Africa’s Karoo region (as a core site) and Western Australia’s Murchison region were chosen as co-hosting locations for many scientific and technical reasons, from the atmospherics above the desert sites, through to the radio quietness, which comes from being some of the most remote locations on Earth.

 A Global Effort

-Whilst 11 member countries (including India, which is an associate member) are the cornerstone of the SKA, around 100 organisations across about 20 countries have participated in the design and development of the SKA.
+Whilst 11 member countries are the cornerstone of the SKA, around 100 organisations across about 20 countries have participated in the design and development of the SKA.
 World leading scientists and engineers designing and developing a system which will require supercomputers faster than any in existence in 2013, and network technology that will generate more data traffic than the entire Internet.